sarahciston/codingcare/posts/0critintro.md

 To sit a bit longer with questions I know I cannot answer, questions that make me uneasy.
 To hold two contradictory ideas simultaneously and let their magnetic energy push-pull me.
 To forgive myself the imperative outcomes, the productivity, the proven hypothesis, the subject of research.
 To put myself into the trouble too, because I already embody these questions in lived experience.

 #### Artistic experimentation

+>"Bots can make arguments. [...]
+Bots are a strategy deployed in particular circumstances, and they are frequently deployed as a folk practice, outside of 'mainstream' practices of artists, academics, researchers, engineers, etc. [...] bots are a way of working against the accepted uses or potentially damaging affordances of a particular platform. bots are a way of embodying certain kinds of unauthorized and semi-authorized uses of those spaces. [...] bots exist to shine a light on how things already work, but also to test the edge cases, and to propose alternatives. [...] bots are procedures against procedures." -Allison Parrish, "Procedure vs Procedure"

 The case for combining creative and critical practices is already strong, and has been made elsewhere by many [XXXexpand][cite].
 I am interested in how this work shows up as experimentation and particularly in how artistic experiments can challenge paradigms in machine learning, data science, and technology more broadly.